oap-project/oap-mllib/README.md

 #### OAP MLlib Specific Configuration

+`spark.oap.mllib.device` is used to select compute device, you can set it as `CPU` or `GPU`.
+Default value is `CPU` if it's not specified.
+Please check [List of Accelerated Algorithms](#list-of-accelerated-algorithms) for supported algorithms of each compute device.

 OAP MLlib adopted oneDAL as implementation backend. oneDAL requires enough native memory allocated for each executor.
 For large dataset, depending on algorithms, you may need to tune `spark.executor.memoryOverhead` to allocate enough native memory.
 Setting this value to larger than __dataset size / executor number__ is a good starting point.

 OAP MLlib expects 1 executor acts as 1 oneCCL rank for compute.
 As `spark.shuffle.reduceLocality.enabled` option is `true` by default, when the dataset is not evenly distributed accross executors, this option may result in assigning more than 1 rank to single executor and task failing.
 The error could be fixed by setting `spark.shuffle.reduceLocality.enabled` to `false`.